SebastianS-1997/mtDNA_analysis/README.md

 # mtDNA Analysis Tool

-This repository contains a Python script for analyzing mitochondrial DNA (mtDNA) variants using various databases.
-The script performs several steps including data merging, filtering, and mapping of variants to loci.
+This repository contains a Python script for analysing mitochondrial DNA (mtDNA) variants according to: MITOMAP, HelixMTdb, gnomAD and MitImpact 3D.
+The script performs several steps including data merging, filtering and mapping of variants to loci.
+This script has been created to filter files from mtDNA-Server.

 # Overview